javisth/crypto-exchange/README.md

-Are there any sub-optimal choices( or short cuts taken due to limited time ) in this implementation?
+Are there any sub-optimal choices( or short cuts taken due to limited time ) in this implementation? <br/>
-Short cuts taken in this implementation - UI for Exchange B and an accurate recommendation component to compare prices from two different exchanges.
+Short cuts taken in this implementation - UI for Exchange B and an accurate recommendation component to compare prices from two different exchanges. <br/>
-Is any part of it over-designed? ( It is fine to over-design to showcase your skills as long as you are clear about it) No
+Is any part of it over-designed? ( It is fine to over-design to showcase your skills as long as you are clear about it)<br/>
+No<br/>
-If you have to scale your solution to 100 users/second traffic what changes would you make, if any?
+If you have to scale your solution to 100 users/second traffic what changes would you make, if any?<br/>
-Don't think there would be any changes to this website with increased traffic What are some other enhancements you would have made, if you had more time to do this implementation I would implement the UI for the entire application better and design the recommendation system to work better.
+Don't think there would be any changes to this website with increased traffic<br/>
+What are some other enhancements you would have made, if you had more time to do this implementation<br/>
+I would implement the UI for the entire application better and design the recommendation system to work better.<br/>

 # Getting Started with Create React App